chen4393c/Jupiter/README.md

 A step by step series of examples that tell you how to get a development env running

+1. Create a new workspace on your new computer

-1. Install and configure Apache Tomcat server with your IDE (Eclipse Java EE or Intellij IDEA Ultimate version).
+2. Install and configure Apache Tomcat server with your IDE (Eclipse Java EE or Intellij IDEA Ultimate version)

+3. Import the project with your IDE

+For Eclipse users:

+a.
+Copy your existing projects Jupiter under you new workspace directory

+b.
+In Eclipse, click File -> Open Projects from File System

+c.
+Click "show other specialized import wizards", and select "Existing Projects into Workspace" under General folder

+d.
+Select Jupiter folder as root directory and click finish

+For Intellij IDEA users:

+a.
+Select "Import Project" and select the Jupiter folder

-2. Launch the server.
+4. Launch the server.

-3. Test the website with the following URL:
+5. Test the website with the following URL:

 For Eclipse:
 ```